 There is really not much else to it.
 As long as you keep your core stabilized and your back straight, the elevated position will do the rest and activate the upper portion of your chest muscles.

-This home workout can be performed using any dumbbell or weight plate.
+This home chest workout can be performed using any dumbbell or weight plate.
 The important part of this exercise is to use only a light to moderate weight.

-We want to activate the chest muscles so we will keep it light.
+We want to activate the chest muscle so we will keep it light.
 For most people this means using a dumbbell that is most likely in the neighborhood of between 10 and 30 pounds.

 Simply pick up a single dumbbell and interlock both hands around the handle portion.